-Failing to participate in an event must be communicated to entry@fimjuniorgp.com until the Friday before the event takes place.
+Failing to participate in an event must be communicated to entry@fimjuniorgp.com fifteen days before the event takes place.
 The communication must be written and sent through e-mail.
 Failing to communicate this circumstance will be penalised.

 FIM, FIM Europe and Dorna Worldwide, S.L.U (herinafter DWW) reserve the right to not admit, or dismiss any inscription.